-These regulatory bodies require that individuals shipping these materials receive training pertinent to the nature of their involvement in the transportation of these materials.
+- These regulatory bodies require that individuals shipping these materials receive training pertinent to the nature of their involvement in the transportation of these materials.
+Refresher training is required every two years.
 There are civil penalties for training violations [49CFR171.1(g)].
-Please contact EHS prior to your shipment to confirm or establish training requirements.
-Refresher training is required every two years.

 Permits and Documentation

-Transporting certain materials may require permits or additional documentation that will need to accompany the shipment.
-Potential documentation includes permits, material transfer agreements (MTA), Safety Data Sheets, packing lists, etc. To execute an MTA please contact Cui Romo in the Office of Research & Innovation.
+As mentioned above, transporting certain materials may require permits or additional documentation that will need to accompany the shipment.
+Potential documentation includes permits, material transfer agreements (MTA), Safety Data Sheets, and packing lists.
+To execute an MTA please contact Cui Romo in the Office of Research & Innovation.

 Items offered for international shipment will be reviewed by Export Control.
 At minimum, a Customs Declaration Form with schedule B number and packing list must accompany international shipments.
 The shipper should work with the recipient to make sure the package meets that country's transportation requirements.